UTDallasEPICS/Legacy-Housekeeping-QC/figma/Inspection Pages Design/README.md

 # Notes

-This design had not been updated for the current design, which also contain a date picker and adjustable checklist.
+This design had not been updated for the current design, which also contain a date picker.